 A range of support packages has been announced by the Chancellor to support people, public services and businesses through the period of disruption caused by COVID-19.
 The full list of financial support available and details of how to access the funding for businesses can be viewed on this page.

-Businesses will be able to access government support from 23 March to keep operating in the face of the global economic emergency.
+Businesses will be able to access government support to keep operating in the face of the global economic emergency.
 Further details are available on this page.

 Businesses with fewer than 250 employees can find out what support is available to them on this page.